komposter/CommunityPowerEA.com/_docs/hedge.md

 If you already have a main series started (for example, buy), hedge (sell) can be opened only if all hedge-rules are passed (details in the table below).

-Main series remains main, as long as the first order open time is less than the open time of the first hedge order.
+Main series remains main, as long as the first order open time is less than the open time of the first hedge order (can be changed by the [Main series detection by sum volume](/docs/hedge#main-series-detection-by-sum-volume) parameter).
 Thus, if your main series is closed, and the hedge is still open, the hedge series becomes main.

 > For example, you had 3 sell orders in the main series, one buy order in the hedge series, and all sells were closed by TakeProfit.
 Now your buy-order -- is the first order of the new main series.

-Hedge series can also become main, if the first main order is closed and the first hedge order open time becomes smallest within all open trades.
+Hedge series can also become main:

+* If [Main series detection by sum volume](#main-series-detection-by-sum-volume) = false: if the first main order is closed and the first hedge order open time becomes smallest within all open trades.
 This can be done by Partial close or manually, for example.
+* If [Main series detection by sum volume](/docs/hedge#main-series-detection-by-sum-volume) = true: if the sum volume of the hedge series becomes bigger than the sum volume of the main series.
+This can happen if there are more signals in hedge direction, for example.

 If you want to replace **Auto-hedge after order #**, that was available before v2.50, set:
 * Allow hedge on its own signal only = False